Lateral head of triceps brachii

 Definition

-The lateral head arises from the posterior surface of the body of the humerus, between the insertion of the Teres minor and the upper part of the groove for the radial nerve, and from the lateral border of the humerus and the lateral intermuscular septum; the fibers from this origin converge toward the tendon of insertion.
+The lateral head of triceps brachii originates from the posterior surface of the shaft of the humerus, superior to the radial groove.
+It also receives additional fibers from the lateral border of the humerus and the lateral intermuscular septum.

 References